Home Warranty for Old Homes: Coverage, Limitations & Best Options

 What is a pre-existing condition clause in a home warranty?

 A pre-existing condition clause excludes coverage for any defect or failure that existed before your warranty coverage began.
-"Known" conditions — like a visibly leaking pipe or a broken appliance — are almost always excluded.
-"Unknown" or undetectable conditions may be covered by some providers, particularly American Home Shield.
+"Known" conditions, like a visibly leaking pipe or a broken appliance, are almost always excluded.
+"Unknown" or undetectable conditions may be covered by some providers, particularly American Home Shield and Cinch Home Services.
 Getting a home inspection before you enroll and keeping maintenance records significantly reduces your exposure to these denials.

 What happens if an old appliance breaks down under a home warranty?

-If the appliance was in working condition when your warranty started and the breakdown resulted from normal wear and tear, it should be covered — subject to your plan's coverage cap.
-The technician will assess the issue, and the provider will authorize repair or replacement.
+If the appliance was in working condition when your warranty started and the breakdown resulted from normal wear and tear, it should be covered, subject to your plan's coverage cap of typically $1,000 to $4,000 per appliance.
+The technician will assess the issue, and the provider will authorize repair or replacement based on a structured decision process.
 Keep in mind that older appliances may be replaced with a cash settlement based on depreciated value rather than full replacement cost.

 What are alternatives to a home warranty for an older home?

-If you can't get adequate coverage — or your claims keep getting denied — there are several solid alternatives.
+If you can't get adequate coverage or your claims keep getting denied, there are several solid alternatives.
 A dedicated home repair savings fund gives you full flexibility without exclusions.
 Preventive maintenance contracts for key systems like HVAC can reduce the likelihood of breakdowns in the first place.
-Some homeowners also pair a basic warranty plan with home warranty vs. home insurance add-ons to cover gaps that neither product handles alone.
+Some homeowners also layer a basic warranty with a home warranty vs. extended warranty approach to cover gaps that neither product handles alone.

 Compare Home Warranty Options in Ohio